 This is an article about preparing for Ebola.
 Whilst I am not a "prepper", I do believe in the 7 Ps, a British Army adage for Proper Planning and Preparation Prevents Piss Poor Performance.
 Ebola hasn't gone away; there is acurrent outbreak in the Democratic Republic of Congo.

-In the event of an Ebola pandemic I am preparing mine and my family's immune systems to face such a lethal threat, the current estimates that new Ebola cases may rise to 10,000 a week by December.
+In the event of an Ebola pandemic I am prepared. to face such a lethal threat.
 I am in no way making a claim to be able to cure Ebola.
-The best "cure" seems to be a blood transfusion from an Ebola survivor.
+The best "cure" seems to be a blood transfusion from an Ebola survivor, much like the original innoculation with small pox.
 I do however believe that natural medicine has a lot to offer to prevent and treat Ebola.

 The reality of pandemics

 There have been many global pandemic killers.
 Notably, The Spanish Flu (1918 – 1919) killed 50 to 100 million people worldwide in less than 2 years.
 The Black Death (1340 – 1771) killed 75 million people worldwide.
 Malaria (1600 – today) kills about 2 million people per year.
 Smallpox (430 BC? - 1979) has killed more than 300 million people worldwide in the 20th century alone and AIDS (1981 – today) has killed 25 million people worldwide.